In 2010, the Reform Leadership

 Think Tank comprising leaders from across the Movement and charged it

 with developing a vision statement for Reform Judaism.
-The result of their efforts is this proposed statement:
+The result:

 In April 2011, 33 members of the Reform Judaism Think Tank,

 representing the CCAR, the Hebrew Union College-Jewish Institute of Religion (HUC-JIR)

 and the Union for Reform Judaism (URJ) met to begin developing a vision

 statement for the future of Reform Judaism in North America.
 The group set

 forth these principles to guide it in crafting a collective vision for the

 see this acknowledgement as a sign of health

 Judaism, its institutions, and Judaism itself have in the past been resilient